jamiefolsom/arbotopia/_posts/2019-05-20-recording-the-last-spring-walks.md

 feature_photo: "/images/photo 1.jpg"

 ---
-The weather could not have been better, in contrast to most of this spring, and more than 40 people showed up for a nice walk from the main gate to Bussey Hill and return.
+The weather could not have been better- in contrast to most of this spring- and more than 40 people showed up for a nice walk from the Arnold Arboretum's main gate to Bussey Hill and return.
 The walk started off with a bang; someone spotted a Magnolia Warbler:

 ![](/images/P1060467.jpg)